- Outlook for the near future:

 - 1.1 Linux / UNIX MTA

-- For Debian GNU/Linux systems, we provide a MILTER daemon as a ready-to-use Debian package.
-The MILTER daemon can be integrated with Postfix or Sendmail installations.
+- Für Debian GNU/Linux systems we provide a MILTER Daemon as a ready-made Debian package.
+The MILTER Daemon can be attached to Postfix or Sendmail installations.

-All incoming and outgoing emails are locally cached by the MILTER.
-Additionally, SMTP envelope information is stored with the emails, ensuring that data from potential BCC recipients is not lost.
+All incoming and outgoing e‑mails are locally cached by the MILTER.
+Zusätzlich the SMTP envelope information is stored with the e‑mails so that data of possible BCC Empfänger is not lost.

-For other platforms, we can provide an exemplary cURL call that can serve as a template for implementing the connection.
+Für other platforms können we provide an example cURL call to Verfügung, which can serve as a template für implementing the integration.

 - 2. Microsoft Exchange Server and Microsoft 365/Exchange Online (M365)

-- Microsoft Exchange Server (MXS) provides the ability to temporarily store all incoming and outgoing as well as internal emails in the so-called Journaling Mailbox.
-The emails are stored as emails with metadata in the body and the actual email as an attachment.
+- Microsoft Exchange Server (MXS) provides the Möglichkeit to store all incoming, outgoing and internal e‑mails in the so‑called Journaling Mailbox to temporarily store.
+The e‑mails are stored as e‑mails with the metadata in the body and the actual e‑mail as an attachment.

-The emails can then be exported via POP3 or sent to an external mailbox via SMTP.
+The e‑mails can subsequently be exported via POP3 or sent via SMTP to an external mailbox.

-M365 or Exchange Online also offers this configuration option.
-However, the emails cannot be imported via POP3 here, but must be sent directly via SMTP to a collection mailbox (which is directly linked to Benno Cloud).
+M365 or Exchange Online also offers this configuration Möglichkeit.
+However, the e‑mails cannot be imported via POP3 here, but müssen to be forcibly sent directly via SMTP to a collection mailbox (which is directly linked to Benno Cloud).

-For the import from MS Exchange or M365, we will provide you with a journal mailbox address for the respective end customer.
-In MS Exchange or M365, this address is then configured as the target address of the Journaling Mailbox.
+Für the import from MS Exchange or M365 we provide you with a journal mailbox address for the respective end customer.
+In MS Exchange or M365 this address is then configured as the target address of the journaling mailbox.

 - 3. SMTP Import